-- Improvement in the quality and relevance of schooling – This can help to increase the enrolment of children in the schools.
-When people perceive that schools provide quality education and offer an opportunity to learn relevant skills they will send their children to schools.
+- Improve quality and relevance of school education – This may help in increasing enrollment of children in schools.
+When people think that schools provide quality education and provide opportunities to learn relevant skills, then they will send their children to schools.

-- Make the school environment child friendly – Another way to increase access and retention is to make the teaching and learning environment safe and secure.
-It should be conducive to the health of the students.
+- Make school environment friendly to children – Another way to increase access and retention is to make the learning and learning environment safer and safer.
+It should be conducive to students’ health.
 There should be no violence or aggression.
 Teaching and learning should be interesting.
-This will also develop interest in children’s towards study.
+This will also increase interest in children’s studies.

-- Increase the amount of expenditure on education – The government can give grants to schools and scholarships to the students.
-It can spend money on the teacher training programs.
-Government should organise some scholarship competitions for students.
-This will give an opportunity to rise to skills of the students.
-If there will be scholarship then the students will participate with their full effort.
+- Increase the amount of expenditure on education – The government can grant students scholarships for schools and scholarships.
+This teacher can spend money on training programs.
+The government should organize some scholarship competitions for the students.
+This will give students an opportunity to grow skills.
+If the scholarship happens then the students will participate in their full effort.

-- Reduction of school-related costs – Direct costs of schooling like fees, uniforms, learning materials and transportation and indirect costs act as a barrier to access and retention of children in schools.
-If school related costs are reduced more children can afford to go to school.
+- Reduction in school related costs – Direct costs of school education such as fees, uniforms, learning materials and transport and indirect costs in schools work as a barrier to the access and retention of children in schools.
+If the cost related to school decreases, more children may be able to go to school.

-- The government can take steps to encourage education – It can provide different incentives for setting up schools.
-It can encourage the people to send their children to school by giving various concessions and facilities to them.
+- The government can take steps to encourage education – it can provide various incentives for the establishment of schools.
+It can encourage people to send their children to schools by offering various concessions and facilities.

-- Parental and community involvement in schools – Parents and teachers should work together to build the personality of the child.
-There should be parent-teacher meetings.
-Parents and other members of the community should be invited for the sports and other cultural functions.
-This will encourage the students to continue their education.
+- Parents and community participation in schools – Parents and teachers should work together to make the child’s personality.
+Parents-teacher meetings should be there.
+Parents and other members of the community should be invited for sports and other cultural activities.
+This will encourage students to continue their education.

-- Teachers should teach students in an interesting manner, this will increase interest in studying and the classes will not be boring.
+- Teachers should teach students in an interesting way, this will increase interest in the study and the classes will not be boring.

-- Alternative provision or complementary education – Non-formal education can be provided by the community organized schools or NGOs.
-Such initiatives provide high levels of access and produce significant learning outcomes.
+- Alternative Provisions or Supplemental Education – Non-formal education communities can be provided by organized schools or NGOs.
+The use of such aspects provides access to a high level and produces significant learning outcomes.
 This does not require excessive expenditure.

-Location of schools closer to the residences of children – If the schools are located nearby it will be easier for parents to send their children to school.
-It will help to minimize the time and expenses involved in attending schools.
+Places of Schools Near Children’s Residence – If the school is located nearby then it would be easy for parents to send their children to school.
+It will help in reducing the time and expenditure involved in participating in schools.
 So more children will join schools and continue their studies.

 Q2.
 You as a teacher, critically analyse the implementation issues of Right to Education Act, 2009, face by your school.
 Suggest ways for better implementation of the Act?

 Ans.
-When it comes to implementation of RTE Act, the situation is worse in the state of Uttar Pradesh.
-I work in a government school of UP.
-There are are lot of statistics which indicate that the Uttar Pradesh is way behind in improving its education system and in implementing the RTE Act in improving its education system and in implementing the RTE Act in its letter and spirit.
-According to a Report titled “Education for All-Towards Quality with Equity” (2014) prepared by National University for Educational Planning and Administration (NEUPA), there were 8.15 million children out of school in 2009.
-Uttar Pradesh accounted 3 4% of these 8.15 million out of school children, i.e. 2.78 million children.
-Currently, the figure of “out of school” children in the entire country is counted up to 3.45 crore.
+When it comes to the implementation of the RTE Act, the situation in the state of Uttar Pradesh is bad.
+I work in a government school in Uttar Pradesh.
+There are many such statistics which indicate that Uttar Pradesh is in the process of improving its education system and implementing the RTE Act in its education system and implementing the RTE Act in its letter and spirit.
+According to a report titled “All-Toward Quality for Equity” (2014), prepared by the National University for Educational Planning and Administration (NEUPA), there were 8.15 million children out of school in 2009.
+In Uttar Pradesh, 3 of these 4% school children have 8.15 million, i.e. 2.78 million children.
+At present, the number of children “out of school” in the whole country is counted to 3.45 crores.

-By virtue of S. 12 (1) (c), the RTE Act imposes ‘a legal obligation on the private unaided schools to enroll children from the Economically Weaker Section (EWS) and disadvantaged groups at entry level, with 25% seats to be reserved for them, in order to make these schools more inclusive’.
-Though the enrollment rate in EWS category under S. 12 (1) (c) of the Act increased from 21.5% fill rate in 2012-13 to 29% in 2013-14, in Uttar Pradesh, however, this rate was recorded the lowest at 3.62%, by “State of the Nation” (2015) Report.
-The Report was brought out collectively by Indian Institute of Management, Ahmadabad, Central Square Foundation, Accountability Initiative and Vidhi Centre for Legal Policy.
-The same Report estimates that the 25% reservation clause in UP would cover 633262 seats, out of which a total of only 5033 seats were filled in 2014-15 with a seat fill rate of 0.79%.
-In 2013-14, the seat fill rate was 1.17%.
-The attitude of elite private schools, in this regard, can be seen from the attitude of City Montessori School (CMS) in the case, City Montessori School v.
-State of U.P.
-(2015), wherein the school was refusing to admit 31 EWS students in one of its branches.
+On the basis of S. 12 (1) (c), the RTE Act has imposed a legal obligation on private unpaid schools for enrolling children with vulnerable classes (EWS) and deprived groups at the economic level with 25% seats.
+Reserved for these schools to make them more inclusive However, under the S 12 (1) (C) of the Act, the enrollment rate in the EWS category increased from 21.5% in 2012-13 to 29% in 2013-14, however, this rate was recorded at the lowest of 3.62 At%, by the “State of the State” (2015) report.
+The report was brought collectively by the Center for the Indian Institute of Management, Ahmedabad, Central Square Foundation, Accountability Initiative and Legal Policy.
+The same report estimates that in the 25% reservation section in UP, 633262 seats will be included, out of which, in 2014-15, a total of 5033 seats were filled with a 0.79% seat filling.
+In 2013-14, the seat filling rate was 1.17%.
+In this regard, the view of elite private schools can be seen from the perspective of City Montessori School (CMS), city Montessori School vs. U.P.
+State.
+(2015), in which the school was refusing to enter 31 EWS students in one of its branches.

-Additionally, RTE Act creates several obligations on the government regarding the quantity and quality of teachers, and the operation of schools.
-The Schedule to the RTE Act includes numerous provisions which specify the number of teachers (at least two for class I to V, and at least one per class for class VI to VIII) and the Pupil-Teacher Ratio (no more than 30:1 in class I to V, for schools with 120 students or fewer, and no more than 40:1 for larger schools; and no more than 35:1 in class VI to VIII.
+In addition, the RTE Act produces many obligations on the government regarding the quantity and quality of teachers and the operation of schools.
+The schedule of the RTE Act consists of several provisions that specify the number of teachers (at least two for class I to V, and at least one class for class VI to VIII) and student-teacher ratio (more than 30 No: 1 in class 1 to V, for schools of 120 students or less, and not more than 40 for large schools, and no more than 35: 1 in class VI to VIII.

-The target was supposed to be met by March 31, 2013.
-On U.P.’s schools, ASER 2016 states that only 30.8% comply with the RTE mandated pupil-teacher ratio.
+The goal was to be completed by March 31, 2013.
+In UP schools, ASER 2016, it has been said that only 30.8% of RTE comply with compulsory student-teacher ratio.

 Visit some schools in your locality and enlist the various program related to SSA.
 How these programs can help in harmonization of Right to Education Act, 2009 and SSA?

 Ans.
-Sarva Shiksha Abhiyan (SSA) is a programme for Universalisation of Elementary Education covering the entire country, started in 2001.
-The programme aims to provide useful and relevant elementary education for all children in the 6 to 14 years age group by 2010.
-It is an initiative to universalize and improve quality of education in a mission made through decentralized and context specific planning and a process based, time bound implementation strategy.
-The programmer lays emphasis for bridging all gender and social category gaps at elementary education level.
-SSA was initiated in 2001 following recommendations from the state education ministers’ conference in 1998.
-Although the 86th Amendment to the Constitution enacted in 2002 made elementary education a fundamental right, the Right of Children to Free and Compulsory Education Act that operationalize the provision of free and compulsory education was not passed by the Parliament until August 2009.
+Sarva Shiksha Abhiyan (SSA) is a program for universalization of primary education covering the entire country beginning in 2001.
+The objective of the program is to provide useful and relevant primary education for all children aged 6 to 14 years by 2010.
+This is a initiative taken to make and improve the quality of education in a mission conducted through a decentralized and context-specific plan and a process based, time-bound implementation strategy.
+Programmer emphasizes to bridge all gender and social class intervals at the primary level of education.
+After the recommendations of the State Education Ministers Conference in 2001, SSA was started in 2001.
+However, in 2002, the 86th Amendment in the Constitution made primary education the fundamental right, the right of children’s Free and Compulsory Education Act which implemented free provision and till August 2009, mandatory education was not passed by Parliament.

-By following points, SSA programs can help in harmonization of Right to Education Act, 2009:
+From the following points, SSA programs can help in the reconciliation of the Right to Education Act, 2009:

-- The SSA is governed at the Center by a General Body chaired by the Prime Minister, an Executive Committee and a Project Approval Board.
-In the states, it is implemented through separately registered societies with staff deputed from the state government or appointed on contract.
-A Governing Body and an Executive Committee functions in every state too.
-A State Project Director oversees the SSA at the state level, in addition to the already existing Director/Commissioner of Education.
+- SSA is administered at the center by a general body under the chairmanship of the Prime Minister, an Executive Committee and a Project Acceptance Board.
+In the states, it is appointed on the staff or contract appointed by the state government through different registered societies.
+A governing body and an executive committee also work in every state.
+A State Project Director, at the state level, already oversees the SSA in addition to the existing Director / Education Commissioner.

-- SSA has a Joint Review Mission (JRM) that reviews the progress of the project every six months.
-The developmental partners of SSA, namely the World Bank, the DFID and the European Commission, are a part of this JRM exercise.
+- SSA has a joint review mission (JRM) which reviews the progress of the project every six months.
+Developing partners of SSA, i.e. World Bank, DFID and European Commission, are part of this JRM practice.

-- RTE requires the entire education department to be geared in a unified manner to take up the task on a long term basis.
-In the long run this would require the unification of the existing SSA structures with the regular education department.
-The actual convergence of SSA structures with the regular education department and the SCERT should commence immediately; dichotomous and overlapping structures, wherever they exist and are adversely affecting the programme, should be eliminated.
-However, complete integration of SSA and Elementary Education Department structures may take some time.
-It is, therefore, prudent to implement a transitional strategy whereby a modified SSA remains the modality to be replaced by a new scheme compatible with the provisions of the Act from the middle of the Twelfth Plan period.
-Till then, SSA would be the vehicle for implementation of the RTE Act.
+- RTE needs to prepare the entire education department in an integrated way to work on a long-term basis.
+Long time it will require the integration of existing SSA structures with the regular education department.
+The actual convergence of SSA structures with the regular education department and SCERT should begin immediately; Dichotomous and overlapping structures, wherever they exist and are adverse to the program, should be eliminated.
+However, full integration of SSA and Primary Education Department structures may take some time.
+Therefore, it is wise to implement a transitional strategy, from which a revised SSA can be replaced by a new scheme in line with the provisions of the Act, in the middle of the twelfth plan period.
+Until then, the SSA will be the vehicle for the implementation of the RTE Act.

-- Thus, the NAC/SACs under the RTE Act will coexist with the General Body and Executive Committee structure of the SSA till the NAC/SACs take over the full advisory role by end of the Eleventh Plan.
-Similarly, as the NCPCR/SCPCR (REPA) gradually takes over the monitoring role, and it becomes clear what the future role of the development partners shall be beyond the Eleventh Plan period, the JRM would continue.
-In the meantime, the precise nature of review and monitoring beyond the Eleventh Plan could be worked out in a manner that fulfils the provisions of the Act.
+- Thus, in collaboration with the General Body of the NAC / SAC SSA and Executive Committee structure under the RTE Act, the NAC / SAC will play full consultancy role till the end of the Eleventh Plan.
+Similarly, as the NCPCR / SCCPR plays a monitoring role gradually, it becomes clear that the role of future of development partners will be beyond the eleventh plan period, JRM will continue.
+Meanwhile, the exact nature of review and monitoring beyond the Eleventh Plan can be worked in such a way that the provisions of the Act should be fulfilled.

 NIOS DLED Assignment Course-501 Full Answer In English